 Traveling in and around Banda Aceh, in Sumatra’s northern tip, is an eye-opening experience.
 The place is a manifestation of the indomitable resilience of the human spirit, with the city having been ravaged by the tsunami that swept the Indian Ocean in 2004.
 This corner of Indonesia is not frequently visited despite its attractive coastal location.
+It’s no Bali in terms of popularity.
 This has been the case even prior to the tsunami.
 Those who make the effort to come here are often rewarded by turquoise colored waters, some seriously grand buildings and monuments as well as some of the more unique tourist attractions that one can find in a city.
 Banda Aceh is definitely worth a short weekend trip and in this guide, I’ve put up my suggestions for a one day or two day itinerary that you can easily follow.
 My decision to visit Banda Aceh wasn’t a spontaneous one.
 I have been curious about this far corner of Indonesia for a long time now and finally booked a trip when an opportunity came up.

 Table of Contents

 The main airport in Banda Aceh is the Sultan Iskandar Muda International Airport and is located around 20 to 25 minutes from the center of town.
 Do note that cars booked through Grab can’t pick up passengers from the airport directly.
 If you are carrying a lot of luggage with you, you may wish to hop on one of the taxis which cost a bit more and require some haggling.
 If you are carrying only backpacks, it is still doable to book a car through Grab but you need to walk out to the main road (around 5 minutes walk) which is where Grab drivers can wait for passengers.